UpliftGames/.github/profile/README.md

 [Learn more about Uplift and Adopt Me!](https://uplift.games/about/)

 ## Open Source
-We're excited to contribute to the Roblox open source community through projects like [Wally](https://github.com/UpliftGames/wally) and more that are in the works!
+We're excited to contribute to the Roblox open source community through projects like [Wally](https://github.com/UpliftGames/wally) and [Moonwave](https://github.com/UpliftGames/moonwave)!

 ## Join us